Agriculture in Brazil: Soybean

 Soybean production began in 1882.
 From the beginning of the 20th century soy was used for animal fodder.
 In 1941, grain production surpassed forage use, becoming the main focus.
 Brazilian soybean production increased more than 3000% between 1970 and 2005.
 Yield increased 37.8% from 1990 to 2005.
 By 2001 Brazilian farmer planted almost 13 million ha of soybean, despite being a more recent commodity-boom.
 Soybean and soybean derivatives exports in 2005 alone earned over US$9 billion for Brazil.

+However, with Brazil's success in the soybean industry comes their country also having one of the world's highest rates of deforestation.
+This large-scale shift in land-use has local effects too.
+In the southeastern Amazon's Xingu Indigenous Territory, Indigenous people's lives are negatively effected through decreased water quality, pesticides, and increased fire and drought.

-The production of soybeans is extremely lucrative, despite not being a labor intensive crop.
+The production of soybeans is extremely lucrative, despite not being a labor-intensive crop.
 In the South of Brazil, many small farmers and agricultural laborers were forced to migrate due to increasing costs associated with soybean expansion.

 Brazil harvested in 2020 a total of 131 million tons, being the world's largest producer.
 Soy is the most important product on the country's export basket: it is the 1st place on the list, with 12% of the country's exports, at a value of U $26 billion in 2019; the country also exports soybean meal, which is the 8th most exported product (2.6% of Brazilian exports, worth U $5.8 billion in 2019) and soy oil (1.0 million tonnes in 2019, worth U $0.7 billion).

 Mato Grosso is the largest producer of soy in Brazil, with 26.9% of the total produced in 2020 (33.0 million tons).
 Paraná and Rio Grande do Sul were the second and third largest producers in the country, with about 16% of national production for each one.
 Paraná produced 19.8 million tons in 2020, and Rio Grande do Sul produced 19.3 million tons.
 Goiás is the 4th largest producer, with 13 million tons; Mato Grosso do Sul in 5th with 10.5 million tons; Bahia in 6th with 5.3 million tons; Minas Gerais in 7th with 5 million tons; Maranhão, São Paulo and Tocantins in 8th to 10th places with 3 million tons each; Piauí in 11th with 2.4 million tons and Santa Catarina in 12th with 2.3 million tons.

 There has been a "Soy Moratorium" in place, since 2008, where major exporters of soybeans have promised not to purchase of finance soybeans produced in deforested areas in the Amazon.